timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 }
 ```

-As you can see, a downside might be a need for pinning the arrays in memory to obtain their pointers for loading vectors from the memory or saving vectors to the memory.
-As of now, we don't have API to load or save data differently.
+As you can see, a downside might be the necessity of pinning the array in the memory to obtain the pointer for loading and saving vectors.

-Another drawback is that unlike vectors intrinsics don't have an abstraction overhead that provides a software fallback when the hardware doesn't support a particular instruction.
+Another drawback is that unlike vectors intrinsics don't have an abstraction that provides a software fallback if the hardware doesn't support a particular instruction.
 We have to be careful with that, otherwise, we get an exception that the instruction set is not supported on the machine.

-Alright, it's time to get our hands dirty on a (more or less) real problem.
+Let’s explore what intrinsics are capable of.

 ## Problem

 Last time we calculated a sum of an array of integers.
-Let's do something different this time, say, we have a needle string and we need to find a position of its first occurrence in the haystack string, if it's not found, return `-1`.
+Let's do something different this time.
+Say, we have a needle string and we need to find a position of its first occurrence in the haystack string; if it's not found, we return `-1`.
 You guessed it right, we are about to implement our own `IndexOf()`.

 ## Built-in Solutions

 We already mentioned one built-in method for solving the problem, `IndexOf()`.
-We could also use `Regex` writing something like:
+We could also use `Regex` to write something like:
 ```csharp
 public static int IndexOf(string haystack, string needle) {